 Like most people, Tracy started with 3 alpacas.
-Unfortunately (or fortunately), alpacas are addictive and she now has 26 (until the summer of 2016 when more are due).
+Unfortunately (or fortunately), alpacas are addictive and she now has 37 (including Shadow who was acquired and has his own diary).
 The majority of our herd are white as this is the main colour fibre in most of our yarn.
 Other fleece shades are blended at the mill to produce our array of fabulous natural colours.

 Most UK alpacas are sheared annually in the spring.
 Our herd are sheared in May so that there is enough time to grow a new layer of fleece before the next winter.
 This is carried out by a professional crew who are quick, efficient and kind.
 Tracy’s herd don’t like it at all, considering the process to be an affront to their dignity!

 Each fleece is individually examined, graded and hand prepared before being bagged ready for the mill.
 Although we remove as much debris as possible, the fibre needs to be scoured – this is the industry word for washing.
 The scourer washes at 65ᶷC and it takes roughly 10 minutes for a 20kg batch to pass through it; as there are three baths (one with the scouring liquor and two rinse), this removes all the dirt and dust from the scales in the fibre.

 Once it is dry it is then blended to ensure an even colour through the yarn – yarns that are made of multiple colours (like Rain and Mist) often need a second blending before carding to ensure that there are no patches of darker fibre.